-4. Preparation of papers
+3. Preparation of papers

 - a) Type of paper: Each paper must report on original scholarship.
 A paper that solely consists of literature review will not be acceptable. - b) Content of paper: Each paper must also contain the information that would allow it to be read separately and still make sense.
 Each paper should have its own methods section and its own list of references.
 In addition, each paper should include a separate literature review focused on the specific question addressed by that paper (in contrast to the single literature review chapter often found in monograph dissertations). - c) Format of papers: Prior to the defense, the student must specify a target peer-reviewed journal for each and format each accordingly (e.g. write more on "policy implications" for a paper aimed at a policy journal, more on methods for a methodologically-oriented journal).
 This will make it easier for faculty to evaluate publishability. - d) Relationship among papers: It is required that the papers be related to each other, for example in terms of addressing a common question and/or considering a common theoretical and policy context.
 It is recommended that the papers are also related by using a common dataset or applying a common methodology.
 This requirement ensures a similar depth of scholarship and attention to the nuanced formulation of meaningful new contributions to social policy research and analysis required in all Heller dissertations. - e) Length: In general, each paper would be expected to be at least 20 double spaced pages, excluding tables and references. - f) Co-authorship: In collaborative research, persons other than the student often make contributions, which would, in some disciplines or journals, qualify them for co-authorship on a paper.
-For purposes of the dissertation document, these persons will not be listed as co-authors, but acknowledged on the 'Statement of Contributions' (see below) and in a footnote on the relevant paper(s).
-This does not preclude subsequent recognition as co-authors in papers submitted after the defense, depending on the conventions of the relevant discipline or journal and the understandings among co-contributors.
+For purposes of the dissertation document, these persons will not be listed as co-authors.
+This does not preclude subsequent recognition as co-authors in papers submitted after the defense, depending on the conventions of the relevant discipline or journal and the understandings among cocontributors.